Topical corticosteroids are a type of steroid medicine applied directly to the skin to reduce inflammation and irritation.

 Less common side effects can include:

-- worsening of a pre-existing skin infection
+- worsening or spreading of a skin infection you already have

-- folliculitis – inflamed hair follicles
+- inflamed hair follicles (folliculitis)

-- stretch marks – which are likely to be permanent, although they'll probably become less noticeable over time
+- stretch marks, which are likely to be permanent, although they'll probably become less noticeable over time

-- acne, or worsening of existing acne
+- acne, or worsening of acne

 - changes in skin colour – this is usually more noticeable in people with dark skin